1889 – 1920 Modernizing America

 Rose O’Neill, Together for Home and Family, 1915.
 Courtesy of David O’Neill.

 But was it truly a progressive era?
-While some women enjoyed newfound freedom and opportunity, most faced frequent restrictions.
+While some women enjoyed newfound freedom and opportunity, most faced restrictions.
 National and local policies limited the nature of paid work available to women, the types of women who could enter the country, and the extent to which women could control their own bodies.
 Beyond public policy, popular culture and personal belief prevented most women from enjoying the benefits of modern life.
 Racism and nativism prevailed, making daily life for Black women, immigrants, and all other minority groups a struggle.
-While some fortunate and ambitious women rose above the challenges, many found life in modern America to be a daily toil of work, family, and basic survival.
+While some fortunate and ambitious women rose above these challenges, many found life in modern America to be a daily toil of work, family, and basic survival.

 A shampoo tin and its box.
 On the lid of both the box and the tin lid is an image of Madam C.J.
 Walker with text that reads “The Madam C.J.
 Walker’s Vegetable Shampoo.
 Trade Mark Registered.
 A splendid food for dandruff and sore spots for scalp and skin.”
 On the side of the box appear to be testimonies about the product.
 The packaging is orange.

-This unit is broken into four sections: Modern Womanhood, Fighting for Social Reform, Woman Suffrage, and Xenophobia and Racism.
+This unit is broken into four sections: Immigration and the Great Migration, Suffrage and Its Precursors, Activism and the Progressive Era, and Modern Womanhood.
 Each section includes primary source materials and life stories that bring that aspect of the era to life.
 The sections are not mutually exclusive and intentionally overlap.
 America at the turn of the century was chaotic.
 Social reformers debated suffrage.
 College-educated women promoted racist, nativist policies.
 Young immigrants juggled long work hours with voluntary political activism.
+Artists asserted themselves within the economy while also creating works with activist intent.
 Housewives fought for influence outside the home while vehemently defending their role as the nation’s caretakers.
 Modernizing America truly comes to life when materials from multiple sections are examined together.

 An image of Jovita Idar from a postcard, pictured at a printing press with two young men beside her.